aamnah/dotfiles/README.md

 ---

 ####Colors
 Six basic colors (blue, cyan, green, magenta, red, yellow) have been set in `.bash_profile` for easy use.
 You can use these anywhere in the terminal by wrapping the code in appropriate color tags.
-There is an opening tag in the format of `$color_name` and a closing tag `color_off` at the end.
+There is an opening tag in the format of `$color_name` and a closing tag `$color_off` at the end.
 For example:

 `echo -e "\n${color_cyan}Current date :$color_off " ; date`